Gejje Pooje: Plot

 This socially relevant film explores the problem of prostitutes.
 It was based on the novel written by M. K. Indira.
 The heroine Chandramukhi (played by Kalpana) is the daughter of a devadasi who falls in love with a young man who is her neighbour, as they grew up together.
 The young girl understands the value of education and with the support of her mother intends to reject the life of prostitution.
-Circumstances and the young man's suspicion makes him abandon the heroine.
+Circumstances and the young man's suspicions lead him to abandon the heroine.
 The girl he then goes on to marry is actually her half-sister, the daughter of the heroine's father from his marriage with another woman.
 He had abandoned both Chandra and her mother.
-Chandra agrees to perform 'gejje pooje' (literally getting married to ankle bracelets) as part of initiation into a life of prostitution, but in the end, she commits suicide by crushing & swallowing the diamond (from the ring that was gifted to her by her biological father in his memory).
+Chandra agrees to perform 'gejje pooje' (literally marrying ankle bracelets) as part of initiation into a life of prostitution, but in the end, she kills herself by crushing and swallowing the diamond (from the ring that was gifted to her by her biological father in his memory).